imanghafoori1/laravel-decorator/README.md

 # Laravel Decorator

-## Easily decorate your method calls with laravel-decorator package
+## This is a try to port decorators in python language to laravel framework.

-### This is a try to port python decorators into laravel framework.
+### Easily decorate your method calls with laravel-decorator package

-### Usage Example:
+### Cache Like a Pro:

 Imagine that you want to put a cache layer between a `MadRepository` and a `MadController`.